 This is how it works with MySQL:

 Images are saved in the wp_posts table, i.e. in the same table as your posts.
-The contents are differentiated by the attachment value in the post_type column.
+The content is differentiated by the attachment value in the post_type column.

 To find out which images are unused, run the following SQL query: